PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 Anything above 0 is good, above 20 is great, and above 50 is amazing.
 According to [Satmetrix](https://www.satmetrix.com/wp-content/uploads/2023/07/NICE-Net-Promoter-Benchmarks-2023.pdf), the average NPS score for SaaS apps is 27.

-Below is table with a benchmark of NPS scores from well-known SaaS products.
+Below is a table with a benchmark of NPS scores from well-known SaaS products.

 | Product | NPS score |
 |--------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|